-Marine and Aquatic Biology Specialization
+Marine and Aquatic Biology

 Upon completion of this specialization, undergraduates will:

-• Demonstrate knowledge of the basic principles of marine biology and gain an appreciation of its role as a subdiscipline of oceanography.
+- Demonstrate knowledge of the basic principles of marine biology and gain an appreciation of its role as a subdiscipline of oceanography;

-• Gain a better understanding of how the marine environment is impacted by human activities.
+- Gain a better understanding of how the marine environment is impacted by human activities;

-• Develop critical thinking skills as well as an understanding of the nature of science, demonstrate the ability to evaluate biological research, and demonstrate technical skills relevant to marine biology.
+- Develop critical thinking skills as well as an understanding of the nature of science, demonstrate the ability to evaluate biological research, and demonstrate technical skills relevant to marine biology;

-• Demonstrate the ability to articulate their understanding of marine environments in both oral and written formats to professional and non-science audiences.
+- Have the ability to articulate their understanding of marine environments in both oral and written formats to professional and non-science audiences.